-Standardized Approach Risk weights prescribed by OSFI are used to calculate risk-weighted assets for the credit risk exposures.
-Credit assessments by OSFI-recognized external credit rating agencies of S&P, Moody's, Fitch and DBRS are used to riskweight our Sovereign and Bank exposures based on the standards and guidelines issued by OSFI.
+Risk weights prescribed by OSFI are used to calculate RWA for the credit risk exposures.
+Credit assessments by OSFI-recogn'ized external credit rating agencies of S&P, Moody's, Fitch, and DBRS are used to riskweight our Sovereign and Bank exposures based on the standards and guidelines issued by OSFI.
 For our Business and Retail exposures, we use the standard risk weights prescribed by OSFI.